KeesCBakker/bot-zero-telegram/README.md

 1. Fork this project (top right corner)
 2. Clone your forked project to your pc.
 3. Goto the @BotFather, ask for a token
-4. Copy `.example.env` to `.env` and add the Telegram token to this file.
+4. Copy `.example.env` to `.env`
+5. Add the Telegram token to the file.
+6. Add the name of the bot to the file.
-5. Open a terminal and navigate to your bot directory.
+7. Open a terminal and navigate to your bot directory.
-6. Enter `npm install` to install the NodeJs packages.
+8. Enter `npm install` to install the NodeJs packages.
-7. Start the bot using `npm run dev`.
+9. Start the bot using `npm run dev`.
-8. Enjoy!
+10. Enjoy!

 ## Good to know